-Sometimes you can't go it alone with your renovation.
-Depending on the project, you may first need a building permit.
-To find out for sure whether you need a permit for your planned renovation, it is advisable to ask the building authority for your local municipality.
-Permit requirements differ from place to place.
-For instance, each canton has its own building code.
+You can't always do what you want when it comes to renovation.
+Depending on your project, you may need a building permit first of all.
+To find out for sure whether you need a permit for your planned renovation, it's advisable to ask the planning department at your local municipality.
+Permit requirements differ from place to place, and each canton has its own building laws.